Front Page Story: Cast

+Production

+It was shot in black-and-white at Shepperton Studios with some location shooting in London.
+The film's sets were designed by the art director Arthur Lawson.

 Critical reception

+The Monthly Film Bulletin wrote: "This film, obviously intended to be something more than "just another newspaper story ", attempts to combine some pleasantly caustic comments on the ethics of journalism with several narrative threads concocted by its team of writers, which regrettably fall back on well-worn conventions.
+The characterisation of Grant would have been more successful, perhaps, if he had been given fewer unnatural responsibilities to bear, although Jack Hawkins carries the part with his customary doggedness. ...The London locations are well used, but Gordon Parry's direction, although conventionally efficient, lacks real drive and style."

 The New York Times critic wrote, "there's nothing wrong with the point of this picture.
-It just doesn't make it well"; TV Guide found it "a lucid look behind the headlines at the people who get out the news"; while the British Radio Times magazine found it "cosily dated, but an interesting sign of its times."
+It just doesn't make it well."

+TV Guide found it "a lucid look behind the headlines at the people who get out the news."

+Radio Times magazine call the film it "cosily dated, but an interesting sign of its times."